Doctor Strange: Orb of Agamotto

 Aside from the Eye of Agamotto, the Orb of Agamotto is the other occult object that Doctor Strange owns.
 It is a powerful scrying crystal ball powered by the Agamotto entity to detect the use of magic anywhere in the world, providing Strange with a location and visual.
 It can also be used to monitor the shields that protect the planets created by the three sanctums.
 If Agamotto is inside the Orb, it becomes Strange's ultimate source of knowledge.

 The Orb of Agamotto rests in Doctor Strange's Sanctum Sanctorum in a room called the Chamber of Shadows.
 It usually is inside a display case with three curved legs.
 When summoned, the glass covering rises and the ball levitates.
 While powerful, the Orb has been blocked by exceptionally powerful mystic forces (such as Umar) who do not want their exact location known.
 On at least one occasion, it has been used to open a dimensional portal to the realm of Agamotto.
 In the film Thor, the Orb is briefly shown in Odin's Trophy Room in Asgard.

+Sorcerer Supreme

+Doctor Strange is generally portrayed as the Sorcerer Supreme, a title denoting a specific magic-user who is given responsibility for protecting Earth and the known universe from both supernatural and magical threats.
+The Sorcerer Supreme also ensures that alternate dimensions such as the Dark Dimension do not spill over into their own, thereby preventing cataclysmic mergers that would result in the mass extinction of life.

+Prior to Strange, the Sorcerer Supreme was a long-lived Tibetan mystic known as the Ancient One; upon his death and ascension to the spirit world, Strange took his place.
+During the "Blood Hunt" storyline, Doctor Doom usurps the position of Sorcerer Supreme from Strange, having been given part of his power to disperse the Darkforce cloud and end the vampire invasion of Earth.
+The Scarlet Witch will become the Sorcerer Supreme in a self-titled series set to be released in December 2025.